billsegall/scratchpad/cgo/packed-structs/README.md

 conformant with the host platform, use byte slicing to work around the `go` / `C` boundaries.

-It's also confiemed that the structures of intererest are ok as they are.
+It's also confirmed that the structures of intererest are ok as they are.

 Building and executing
 ----------------------